 Do not forget to wear disposable gloves and goggles before doing any mold remediation steps.

-For mold on wood, vinyl, or tiles, you can create cleaning mixture with one part of vinegar, hydrogen peroxide, or mild detergent, and three parts of water (add bleach if necessary).
+For mold on wood, vinyl, or tiles, you can create cleaning mixture.
+Made with one part of vinegar, hydrogen peroxide, or mild detergent, and three parts of water (add bleach if necessary).

 Spray this mixture on top of the moldy surface before scrubbing it.
 Let the surface dries naturally, and repeat the process until you no longer see the mold.